anyuzx/Prongs/src/contents/posts/2016-04-16-learn-lammps.md

   void compute_vector();
 ```

 here all the function `init`, `compute_scalar` and `compute_vector` all are the base class member which are already defined in `compute.h`.
-However they are all virtual functions, which means that they can be overrided in the derived class, here it is the `ComputeGyration`.
-[This](http://stackoverflow.com/questions/2391679/why-do-we-need-virtual-methods-in-c) and [this](http://nrecursions.blogspot.in/2015/06/so-why-do-we-need-virtual-functions.html) pages provide some basic explanations for the use of virtual functions.
+However they are all virtual functions [^4][^5], which means that they can be overrided in the derived class, here it is the `ComputeGyration`.
 Here is a list shown in LAMMPS documentation of **some examples** of the virtual functions you can use in your derived class.

 ![Virtual function list of compute.h](https://tva1.sinaimg.cn/large/006y8mN6ly1g7ak3jbwv6j30qm0kjwil.jpg)